MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/sla-work-orders.md

 Then go to the **Field Service SLA Configurations** tab.

-Here you will define the SLA KPI Instances that you would like to utilize for Field Service and want to effect the **time from promised** and **time to promised** work order fields for scheduling.
+Here you will define the SLA KPI Instances that you would like to utilize for Field Service and want to effect the **Time from Promised** and **Time to Promised** work order fields for scheduling (explained later on in this article).

-"Out of the box" you will see an SLA related to work order arrival times that is available when Field Service is installed.
+You will also see an SLA related to work order arrival times that is available when Field Service v8.3+ is installed.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service SLA Configuration](./media/work-order-sla-field-service-setting-2.png)

-You can create new SLA KPI Instances to add here by navigating to **Settings > Customizations > Customize the system > Entities > SLA KPI Instances > 1:N relationships > New 1-to-Many Relationship**
+You can create new SLA KPI Instances to add here by navigating to **Settings > Customizations > Customize the System > Entities > SLA KPI Instances > 1:N relationships > New 1-to-Many Relationship**

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service SLA Configuration](./media/work-order-sla-kpi-instance.png)